Pure Punjabi how and why we started our business

 Early starts, long days, miles on the road, lots of laughs, a few tears, cold, tired and fed up, happy, excited and meeting new people, but we always kept going…

 Here’s a pictorial timeline of those years, up to lockdown -which is a whole story in itself!
-Who knew that all the customers we met over the preceeding years would stick with us through these last 13 months…
+Who knew that all the customers we met over the preceeding years would stick with us through these long Covid months…

 How it looks on the outside